Outpost Recordings: Formation and successes (1996–1998)

 Outpost Recordings was launched on January 26, 1996, by producer Scott Litt, former Virgin Records A&R head Mark Williams and artist manager Andy Gershon.
 According to Gershon, "The reason we chose the name Outpost is our plan is to be on the frontier of what's happening in the future."
 In spite of its founders' backgrounds being primarily in the alternative rock genre, Williams said that the label would not specialize in any particular genre and that they only wanted to "sign artists who make music we love.
 Period."
 Prior to its official launch, Outpost signed a five-year, multi-million dollar joint-venture deal with Geffen Records, who agreed to handle the label's marketing, promotion and distribution worldwide.
 Shortly after its launch, Outpost signed Veruca Salt over from Geffen.

 On February 23, 1996, Outpost signed its first new act, Canadian singer/songwriter Hayden.
 His debut album Everything I Long For, originally released in 1995, was reissued through Outpost/Geffen in May 1996 as the label's first release.
 The album sold moderately well in Japan and Canada (the latter where it was instead distributed by Hayden's own label, Hardwood Records) but found little success in the United States, where it had only sold 23,000 copies by April 1998.
 Veruca Salt's second album Eight Arms to Hold You, released on February 11, 1997, served as the label's first original release.
-In January 1997, Outpost signed a deal with the independent EDM label City of Angels to distribute its releases outside of North America, where the genre was more popular.
+In January 1997, Outpost signed a deal with the independent electronic breakbeat label City of Angels to distribute its releases outside of North America, where the genre was more popular.
 The deal also gave Outpost the ability to sign some of City of Angels' artists, most notably The Crystal Method, directly to the label.

 1997 saw Outpost experience its greatest commercial successes with Days of the New's self-titled debut album and The Crystal Method's Vegas,' which were certified Platinum by the Recording Industry Association of America (RIAA) in 1998 and 2007, respectively.
 The lead single from Days of the New's album, "Touch, Peel and Stand", stayed at number 1 on Billboards Mainstream Rock Tracks Chart for sixteen weeks and was named the "Greatest of All Time Mainstream Rock Song" by Billboard in 2021.